Mongolia Golden Eagle Festival

 Accommodation: Ger camp

-Day 12 : Drive To Ulaanbaatar
+Day 12 : Drive to Ulaanbaatar

 Meals Included: Breakfast, Lunch, Dinner